MadeleineWalder/drf_api/README.md

 - Able to view followers/following -being able to see a list of followers or people you are following would make it easier to follow/unfollow speific people so the user doesn't have to scroll through the feed to try to find someone.

 ---

+## Reusable React Components

+- Using the Frontend JavaScript library React, I was able to combine reusable components to help create the user interface.

+-The components are created in separate files.
+These files are located in the components folder.
+This includes:

+Asset.js
+Avatar.js
+MoreDropDown.js
+NavBar.js
+NotFound.js

+- By creating them in separate files within the components folder the individual components can be imported where needed in the rest of the application.

+- For example: the Avatar component is imported from its Avatar.js file into the Profile.js file, so it can be displayed on the users profile page without having to rewrite the code for it there too.

+---

 ## Bugs